Emperor Ming of Jin

-Emperor Ming of Jin (晋明帝 (晉明帝, Jìn Míng Dì, Chin Ming-ti); 299 – 18 October 325, personal name Sima Shao (司馬紹), courtesy name Daoji (道畿), was an emperor of the Eastern Jin dynasty of China.
+Emperor Ming of Jin (晋明帝 (晉明帝, Jìn Míng Dì, Chin Ming-ti); 299 – 18 October 325, (Note: According to Sima Shao's biography in Book of Jin, he died aged 27 (by East Asian reckoning) on the wuzi day in the leap month of the 3rd year of the Taining era of his reign.
+This corresponds to 18 Oct 325 in the Julian calendar.
+Vol.93 of Zizhi Tongjian recorded the same date of death, and Hu Sanxing's annotation of the volume also indicated that Emperor Ming died at the age of 27 (by East Asian reckoning).) personal name Sima Shao (司馬紹), courtesy name Daoji (道畿), was an emperor of the Eastern Jin dynasty of China.
 During his brief reign (323–325), he led the weakened Jin out of domination by the warlord Wang Dun, but at his early death, the empire was left to his young son Emperor Cheng, and the fragile balance of power that he created was soon broken, leading to the Su Jun Disturbance and weakening the Jin state even further.
 Subsequent Eastern Jin emperors until Emperor Fei were his descendants, being either his sons (Emperor Cheng, Emperor Kang) or grandsons (Emperor Mu, Emperor Ai and Emperor Fei).

 Early life

 Sima Shao was born in 299, as the oldest son of his father Sima Rui, then the Prince of Langya, by his lowly-born concubine Lady Xun, who then in 300 gave birth to another son, Sima Pou (司馬裒).
 Sima Rui's wife, Princess Yu Mengmu (虞孟母), who was herself childless, became very jealous of Lady Xun and mistreated her greatly.
 Lady Xun, not able to bear the abuse, complained bitterly, and was thrown out of the household.
 Sima Shao was therefore raised by Princess Yu, with whom he apparently had a cordial relationship.
 During his youth, he was considered intelligent and quick-thinking, although eventually his brother Sima Pou became more favored by their father.

 While Sima Rui served as Left Prime Minister under Emperor Min, the teenage Sima Shao was put in charge of defending Guangling.
 After Sima Rui declared himself the Prince of Jin on 6 April 317, following Emperor Min's capture by Han-Zhao on 11 December 316, he initially wanted to make Sima Pou his crown prince, but after Wang Dao pointed out that traditionally the older son should succeed him, he created Sima Shao crown prince on 1 May of the same year.
 Sima Shao remained in that status after his father declared himself emperor (as Emperor Yuan) in April 318, after Han-Zhao executed Emperor Min; by this time, his brother Sima Pou had died.